kwallander/MultiOgar-Minions/README.md

+--- REDAME from kwallander above here ---
-# MultiOgar - Minions - chances of kwallander:
+# MultiOgar - Minions - changes of kwallander:
-I changed only 2 files and modified/added a few lines of code:
+I changed only 2 files and modified 1 line of code / added a few lines of code:
-  - these fixes an start-up failure
+  - fixes start-up failure
-  - Keys for Player-Cell: press w to feed , press space to split , press q 2x to grow by 1.1 * 1.1
+  - Keys for Player-Cell: press 'w' to feed , press 'space' to split , press 'q' 2x to grow by 1.1 * 1.1
-  - Keys for minion: press e to split minion , press q 1x to enter "Minion-Control-Mode" ( in "Minion-Control-Mode" your minions splits by pressing q instead of e )
+  - Keys for minion: press 'e' to split minion , press 'q' 1x to enter "Minion-Control-Mode" ( in "Minion-Control-Mode" your minions splits by pressing 'q' instead of 'e' )
-  - there is no Key to make your minions feeding
+  - there is no Key to make your minions feeding (cause i didn't find all neccessary lines of code)

 --- Original REDAME from ItsDavehere above here ---
 # MultiOgar - Minions